 - Continue building good communication and working relationships among relevant campus offices and groups (staff, facilities, institutional organization; students, and faculty)

-- Using the 2014 EcoAmbassador final Native Plant Nursery plan, prepare a detailed schedule for collection of plant material (such as plant tissue grafts and seeds)
+- Using the 2014 EcoAmbassador final Native Plant Nursery plan, prepare a detailed schedule for collection of plant material (such as plant stem cuttings and seeds)